GDGAndroidtitlan/Meetup-AndroidNights/README.md

 #Organized Events

-###You can find all resources, slides and code samples.
+###You can find all resources, slides and code samples of all our events

 ##[Meetup Androidinights 2016](https://github.com/GDGAndroidtitlan/Meetup-AndroidNights/blob/master/androidinights2016.md)